1) Development roadmap (how this evolves)

 The TRiM-inspired rhythm is a scaffold, not a cage.
 Some users may want a short, intensive run (days), while others may prefer a slower pattern (weeks).
 The system should make pace explicit and negotiable, and it should never treat oscillation as failure.
 Reflection on traumatic experience should be invited only when the interaction suggests enough steadiness, and when psychoeducation has helped the user understand what reflective work is for.

-Reflective windows — memory reorientation by invitation
+Reflective prompts by invitation

 Memory reorientation: how reflection should be guided